MicrosoftDocs/dynamics-365-ai/ai-docs/sales/overview.md

 - Team report
 - Conversation intelligence

-To learn more, see [Improve seller coaching and sales potential with Dynamics 365 Conversation Intelligence](dynamics365-sales-insights-app.md).
+To learn more, see [Improve seller coaching and sales potential with Conversation Intelligence](dynamics365-sales-insights-app.md).

 ## For effective use of Sales Insights